-Do You Need a Bank Safe Deposit Box for Storing Valuables?
+Do You Need a Bank Safe Deposit Box or Locker for Storing Valuables?

 Purpose of a Safe Deposit Box

 A safe-deposit box is somewhere to place objects in a secure environment.
-Years ago there was no police or other security force to protect you and your possessions.
+Years ago there were no police or other security forces to protect you and your possessions.
 You had to make your own arrangements to protect them from being stolen or destroyed in a fire.
 These items could be anything from valuable gold or jewelry, to important documents such as property deeds.

 Home or Away?

 A safe-deposit box doesn’t have to be in a bank or other financial institution.
 Some businesses (like jewelers or retailers located in isolated areas) have always had their own safe of the premises.
-Some individuals also prefer to have their own safe-deposit box.
-However such a safe needs to be large enough and heavy enough so that it cannot be easily removed by a burglar.
+Some individuals also prefer to have their own safety deposit box.
+However such a safe needs to be large enough and heavy enough so that it cannot be easily removed by a burglar or ram-raider.